mikeisadev/graphene-simple-php-framework/readme.md

 Consider that this documentation is not 100% accurate and complete.

-I've written this in a small period of time distributing the work in 5 days.
+I've written this in a small period of time distributing the writing work in about a week.

 I'm sorry for this.

-I'll take care of the documentation in the long run.
+I'll take care of the documentation in the long run adding the missing pieces and improving the improvable ones.

 For now you can study this documentation and follow the code I've written to ship a pre-built very simple app along with this framework.